Paul-Dempsey/pachde-CHEM/doc/index.md

 We take requests!
 Open an issue on the GitHub repository, or get in touch with me on the VCV Rack Community forum or on Discord — where I go by "pachde" — or on Facebook — where I am Paul Dempsey.

+## Modulation (voltage control)

+The user interface for modulation using voltage control works the same across all the CHEM modules.
+See [CHEM Modulation](./modulation.md) for details on how the common **Modulation amount** knob works.

 ## Themes

 **CHEM** is thoroughly themeable, and comes with the following themes, selectable by right click in the module menu.